richmahn/en_tn/num/01/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers or lists.
-The ULB and many other English translations indent the lines of 1:5-15, which is an extended list.
+The ULB indents the lines in 1:5-15 because they are long lists.

 ##### Census #####